Praia do Sul

 Conservation And Sustainability

-The Praia do Sul reserve is a cornerstone of sea turtle conservation on the Rio de Janeiro coast, with INEA and TAMAR program volunteers monitoring nesting activity annually and protecting nests from predation and poaching.
-The reserve's strict no-access policy is its most effective conservation tool, allowing beach ecosystems to function without direct human disturbance.
-Boat anchor damage to offshore reefs adjacent to the reserve is a growing concern as Ilha Grande's tourism industry expands, prompting calls for extended marine protection zones.
-Invasive species management targets the introduced red-eared slider turtle and several exotic fish species in the lagoonal systems.
-Research programs using camera traps and acoustic monitoring provide ongoing data on caiman, bird, and mammal populations.
+The Praia do Sul reserve's strict no-access policy is its most effective conservation tool, allowing beach and forest ecosystems to function without direct human disturbance.
+The reserve is recognized as part of the UNESCO World Heritage Site 'Paraty and Ilha Grande – Culture and Biodiversity' (inscribed 2019), which encompasses approximately 45% of all Atlantic Forest avifauna.
+[1] Boat anchor damage to offshore reefs adjacent to the reserve is a growing concern as Ilha Grande's tourism industry expands, prompting calls for extended marine protection zones.
+Invasive species management targets the introduced broad-snouted caiman (if introduced) and several exotic fish species in the lagoonal systems.
+Research programs using camera traps and acoustic monitoring provide ongoing data on bird and mammal populations.

 Visitor Ratings